EagleX (EGX) Price Hits $0.0006 on Major Exchanges

-EagleX (CURRENCY:EGX) traded down 0.8% against the dollar during the 24-hour period ending at 23:00 PM Eastern on April 14th.
-Over the last seven days, EagleX has traded 10.8% higher against the dollar.
-EagleX has a market capitalization of $21,108.63 and approximately $920.00 worth of EagleX was traded on exchanges in the last 24 hours.
+EagleX (CURRENCY:EGX) traded up 1.5% against the dollar during the 24-hour period ending at 0:00 AM Eastern on April 20th.
+Over the last seven days, EagleX has traded 12.4% lower against the dollar.
+EagleX has a market capitalization of $18,597.84 and approximately $606.00 worth of EagleX was traded on exchanges in the last 24 hours.
 One EagleX coin can now be bought for approximately $0.0006 or 0.00000001 BTC on popular exchanges.

 Here is how other cryptocurrencies have performed over the last 24 hours: